-Here is an ice cream cone that I had while in Turkey earlier this year.
+Here is an ice cream cone that I had while in Turkey eight years ago.

 My friends Wilson and Carolyn also had ice cream cones during our rest stop on the way from Ankara to Cappadocia.
 I remember that mine was Cherry and Butterscotch.
 Of course, I also just looked it up in the blog post that I made that day.

 As I was about ready to start writing my post, I remembered another time that I had an ice cream cone that I took pictures of.
 Here is an ice cream cone that I had in Taipei, Taiwan.
 I still remember the ice cream being really good and it was also very cheap.
 I think that it cost about 25 cents.